 Truck crashes continue to occur at an alarmingly high rate.
-In 2016, 4,317 people were killed in crashes involving large trucks.
-This is an increase of 5.4% from the previous year and a staggering 28% increase since 2009.
+In 2017, 4,761 people were killed in crashes involving large trucks.
+This is an increase of 9% from the previous year and a staggering 41% increase since 2009.
 Further, over 100,000 people are injured in large truck crashes each year.
 In fatal two-vehicle crashes between a large truck and a passenger vehicle, 97% of the fatalities are occupants of the passenger vehicle, according to IIHS.
 Several safety improvements would curb the needless carnage resulting from large truck crashes.
-Available safety technologies such as speed limiting devices and AEB could already be preventing crashes and mitigating severity if they were required on the entire fleet.
-Further, trucks should be equipped with underride guards to prevent horrific and violent crashes when a vehicle goes under the rear or side of a truck.
-Moreover, as technology continues to improve, other systems such as lane departure warning and advanced driving assistance systems could help to prevent crashes and mitigate injuries.
+Available safety technologies such as speed limiting devices and AEB could already be preventing crashes if they were required on the entire fleet.
+Further, trucks should be equipped with strong underride guards to mitigate horrific and violent crashes when a vehicle goes under the rear or side of a truck.